asteroidable/aergo-docker/README.md

 Make sure you don't inadvertenly override an image that people already use.
 DO NOT run `docker image push aergo/node`, it pushes all tags that you have locally.
 Always push a specific tag.

 `latest` should always point to a stable version, so only re-assign it AFTER a version has been tested and released.
+We're trying to follow the "[stable release](https://blogs.msdn.microsoft.com/stevelasker/2018/03/01/docker-tagging-best-practices-for-tagging-and-versioning-docker-images/)" best practices.

 [![Versioning scheme](https://msdnshared.blob.core.windows.net/media/2018/03/StableTagging.gif)](https://blogs.msdn.microsoft.com/stevelasker/2018/03/01/docker-tagging-best-practices-for-tagging-and-versioning-docker-images/)